 In the United States, where asbestos was considered an essential “wonder product” in several industries for over 100 years, close to 3,000 cases of mesothelioma are diagnosed every year.
-Statistics show that the number of average cases remain steady even though the use of asbestos in the U.S. has been seriously reduced over the past 30 years.
+Statistics show that the number of average cases remains steady even though the use of asbestos in the U.S. has been seriously reduced over the past 30 years.

 Considering that asbestos products have been replaced by substitutes, conventional wisdom suggests that the incidence of mesothelioma in the U.S. would diminish over time.
 Yet, since asbestos was used in construction and industry in large quantities as late as the 1970s, the average number of new mesothelioma cases in the U.S. has not decreased.
 Instead, it holds steady at a rate of 3,000 a year.